tomaheaton/drupal_fractal/README.md

 * [Webpack][webpack] is used to compile assets into single files.

-## Yarn scripts
+## NPM scripts

-The project provides an abundance of Yarn scripts to perform various tasks.
+The project provides an abundance of NPM scripts to perform various tasks.
 They are documented below.

-Scripts can be run with the command `Yarn run SCRIPTNAME` with the exception of `start` which can simply be run with `Yarn start`.
+Scripts can be run with the command `npm run SCRIPTNAME` with the exception of `start` which can simply be run with `npm start`.

 Common tasks are also documented below.